mattickx/copilotignore-vscode/README.md

 # ⚙️ Usage

+⚠️ _This extension is not yet published on the Visual Studio Code Marketplace!
+Use the "build and install from source" method_

-- Install the extension from the Visual Studio Code Marketplace.
+- ~~Install the extension from the Visual Studio Code Marketplace.~~
 - Create a .copilotignore file in **the root of your workspace**.
 - Specify the file patterns, directories, or files that you want Copilot to ignore in the .copilotignore file.
 - Save the file, and Copilot will adapt its suggestions accordingly.